Snow

 Freecarve

-type of riding style is one of the fastest growing segments within the snowboarding
+of riding style is one of the fastest growing segments within

 continually transitioning from one turn to the next.